 How Do the Rankings for the Annual Awards Work?

 The short version:

-- Your best three stops for the year count.
+- In each Division, your best three stops for the year count.

 The Boardr Global Rankings are the industry's most complete and current ranking system for professional and amateur skateboarding.
 These rankings are used to determine the rankings specific to GFL Series events.